Imaginary Inpho

 Thoughts

-Usually the first thing you hear about Herodotus is that he is the "father of history."
-It was Cicero, the Roman senator, who first called him that.
-Although in the same breath Cicero also said that "there are countless fabulous tales in Herodotus," meaning tales that are probably not true.
+💬 Usually the first thing you hear about Herodotus is that he is the "father of history."
+It was Cicero who first called him that.
+Although he also said that "there are countless fabulous tales in Herodotus," meaning tales that are probably not true.

-Herodotus seems to have that reputation, since he includes some pretty far out stuff in his Histories.
-But he's also one of the first ever to make an effort to write down - and preserve for all time (well over 2000 years now) - what really happened.
+It is part of Herodotus' reputation that he includes some pretty "interesting" stuff in his Histories.
+But he's also one of the first ever to make an effort to write down - and preserve for all time (well over 2000 years now) - an inquiry into what really happened.

 The version I'll be reading here is the Oxford World's Classics version, translated by Robin Waterfield and published in 2008.